YangJingyuan99/shieldreduce/SimpleExperiments.md

 $ bash ./ServerScript/exp3/exp3.sh docker
 ```

-After finish, you can see the following output and get the figure from `./Result/exp3/Exp3-{dataset name}.png`:
+Once completed, you can see the following output and get the figure from `./Result/exp3/Exp3-{dataset name}.png`:
 ```
 ------------------------
 Exp#3: inline performance (dataset: docker)